Office of Student Life

 What to wear:

-• Campers should dress comfortably for active days and appropriately for weather.
+• Campers should dress comfortably for active days and appropriately for the weather.

-• They may not wear open-toed shoes (sandals, flip flops or similar), costumes or offensive clothing.
+• Campers may not wear open-toed shoes (sandals, flip-flops or similar), costumes or offensive clothing.

-• We recommend packing an extra set of clothing for your camper in case of accidents or lost clothing.
+• We recommend packing an extra set of clothes in case of accidents or lost items.

 What to bring: